-During the first three months of 2012:
+During the second quarter of 2013:

 - 1. There were no unusual (in terms of amount, nature or timing) assets, liabilities, equity, net income and cash flows. - 2.
 There were no unusual changes in contingent assets and liabilities since the last annual financial statements. - 3.
 There were not issued, repaid or repurchased capital instruments. - 4.
 No dividends were accrued or paid.